mickaelsilva/chewBBACA_deprecated/README.md

 ----------
 ## 5. All in one option

-### Run all analysis in a single command (less flexible, proceed to the next steps for a more controlled run)
+### Run all chewBBACA analyses in a single command:

 **if you have no schema**